Liover Peguero Preview, Player Props: Pirates vs. Cardinals

-Liover Peguero, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Drew Rom on the mound, September 2 at 7:15 PM ET.
+Liover Peguero and his .375 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals and Zack Thompson on September 3 at 2:15 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3) against the Cardinals.
+In his last game, he racked up two hits (going 2-for-5) against the Cardinals.

 Liover Peguero Game Info & Props vs. the Cardinals